uriel1998/weather.sh/weather_image/README.md

 ### Command-line options

-By default, `weather_image.sh` sources all images from pixabay and will output files to `out.jpg` in the *script directory*.
+By default, `weather_image.sh` :

+* sources all images from pixabay
+* outputs file(s) to `out.jpg` in the *script directory*.
+* attempts to use the following fonts, in this order: [Interstate](https://dafontfamily.com/interstate-font-free-download/), [Ubuntu](https://www.1001freefonts.com/ubuntu.font), and [Arial](https://www.cufonfonts.com/font/arial).

+Please note that while `weather_image.sh` will do its best to find an appropriate size and placement for the icon, some font families will work better than others.

 `weather_image.sh` can be started with the following command line
 options: